Earnest Money/House Deposits Explained

 Although the term is easy enough to understand, the practice can become somewhat complicated, particularly if the deal falls through.

 Both buyers and sellers need to understand the ins and outs of earnest money.
-Three other terms that may be used in place of earnest money are a home deposit, an escrow deposit, or good faith monies.
+Three other terms used in place of earnest money are a house deposit, an escrow deposit, EMD, or good faith monies.

 Earnest money or house deposits are a crucial element of any home sale.
 Buyers should never confuse the difference between earnest money and a down payment.

 When a buyer makes an offer on a home, the buyer and seller will enter into an agreement that pulls the property off of the market so that the next stages of the sales process can happen – like the home inspection and home appraisal.
-But the agreement is not one that requires the buyer to purchase the home, at least not yet.
+But the agreement does not require the buyer to purchase the home, at least not yet.

 That wouldn’t work since guaranteeing you will buy a property before it is inspected or appraised is a recipe for disaster.
 The seller needs some motivation to take the home off the market, though, because they lose out on any other offers that might come through.
 After all, even if the inspection and appraisal go well, the buyer’s mortgage commitment could fall through.

 With earnest money, the buyer is showing the seller that they are serious about buying the home.
 The earnest payments are protection for the seller so that a buyer cannot just walk from a sale on a whim.
 The last thing a seller wants is to feel uneasy that a buyer could be out shopping for something better to come along.

-By having earnest money, the seller would be compensated in the event the buyer decided not to purchase without a legitimate reason outlined in the real estate contract.
+By having earnest money, the seller would be compensated if the buyer decided not to purchase without a legitimate reason outlined in the real estate contract.
 Another way to think of these escrow funds is insurance in the event a Buyer defaults.

 Just how serious the proof shown by the earnest money needs to be, depends on the market.
 Earnest money amounts tend to go up in markets where homes are selling like hotcakes.